fanux/lhttp/README.md

 \r\n
 ```
 when jack send publish message, not only mike will receive the message, the http server will
-also receive it. witch http body is:```MESSAGE_UPSTREAM```, so http serve can do anything about
+also receive it. witch http body is:```MESSAGE_UPSTREAM```, so http server can do anything about
 message include save the record

 ###Multipart data
 for example a file upload message, the multipart header record the offset of each data part,
-each part can has it own headers
+each part can have it own headers
 ```go
 LHTTP/1.0 upload\r\n
 multipart:0 56\r\n